Walter-Stroebel/clippy/README.md

 # Project: Clippy
 A utility to assist with clipboard management and other functionalities.
+Developed collaboratively in an interactive session with GPT-4, Clippy evolved from a simple clipboard monitor to a versatile tool with multiple features.

 ## Language
 Java 7 (with JRE 11)